compulim/acme-http-01-azure-key-vault-middleware/README.md

 ## Inexpensive

-Estimated cost for Azure Key Vault on each certificate issued by [Let's Encrypt](https://letsencrypt.org/) is less than USD 0.10 per month.
+Estimated cost for Azure Key Vault on each certificate issued by [Let's Encrypt](https://letsencrypt.org/) is less than USD 0.10 per month, given 1 certificate renewal per week.

 ## Easy to set up